Modified from a post originally appearing on Mismikado Down the Sidewalk

 This stage is definitely all about discomfort so trying to find relief is the goal.

 10. Liquid Calcium & Magnesium - After picking up some of this for prepping my Laborade, I decided to give it a try for the heartburn I was suffering with and it was AMAZING!
-Wish I had started taking it earlier.
+I wish I had started taking it earlier.

 11. Ice Pack - Midway through this trimester with baby #1, my tailbone started KILLING me.
 It hurt so much to sit and getting up was even worse.
 So icing my back became such a welcome relief.